WongZhenLin04/pinterest_ai_detector_extension/README.md

 ## Usage

+**Make sure to have the flask app setup already as stated from the previous step**

 In any pin page, e.g. `https://www.pinterest.com/pin/*` where `*` is a wild card, press the buttons `Alt + x`

 ### Example Screenshot